ckurt23/Data_Analysis_and_Visualisation_Projects/3. Instagram User Analysis/README.md

 Solutions made by me.

-As first phase, you can see Database file to import the data, which is updated for Postgre SQL according to correct syntax.
+As first phase, you can see Database file to import the data.

+That is updated for Postgre SQL according to correct syntax.

 Analysis file consists of challenges and my solutions.